metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

 - `mount_path` (String) Path within the container at which the volume should be mounted.
-Must not contain ':'.
+Mustnot contain ':'.
 - `name` (String) This must match the Name of a Volume.

 Optional:

-- `mount_propagation` (String) mountPropagation determines how mounts are propagated from the host to container and the other way around.
-When not set, MountPropagationNone is used.
-This field is beta in 1.10.
+- `mount_propagation` (String) mountPropagation determines how mounts are propagated from the hostto container and the other way around.When not set, MountPropagationNone is used.This field is beta in 1.10.
-- `read_only` (Boolean) Mounted read-only if true, read-write otherwise (false or unspecified).
-Defaults to false.
+- `read_only` (Boolean) Mounted read-only if true, read-write otherwise (false or unspecified).Defaults to false.
-- `sub_path` (String) Path within the volume from which the container's volume should be mounted.
-Defaults to '' (volume's root).
+- `sub_path` (String) Path within the volume from which the container's volume should be mounted.Defaults to '' (volume's root).
-- `sub_path_expr` (String) Expanded path within the volume from which the container's volume should be mounted.
-Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.
-Defaults to '' (volume's root).
-SubPathExpr and SubPath are mutually exclusive.
+- `sub_path_expr` (String) Expanded path within the volume from which the container's volume should be mounted.Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.Defaults to '' (volume's root).SubPathExpr and SubPath are mutually exclusive.